-What Can a Handyman Do in Dawson in Dawson County, Georgia?
+What Can a Handyman Do Without a License in Dawson in Dawson County, Georgia?

 In Georgia, there is no single statewide “handyman license,” but most construction work becomes regulated once a project exceeds the state’s contractor licensing threshold (commonly the $2,500 level) and/or when the work is in licensed trades (electrical, plumbing, HVAC, gas).
 In Dawson (Terrell County), you typically need a local business license (occupational tax certificate) to legally operate, even if your work is exempt from state contractor licensing.
 Trade work (electrical/plumbing/HVAC) generally requires state licensure regardless of project price, and permits may still be required for otherwise-exempt handyman jobs.